vincentarelbundock/Rdatasets/doc/survival/rst/transplant.rst

 ::

-   data("transplant")
+   transplant
+   data(transplant, package="survival")

 Format
 ~~~~~~

-A data frame with 815 (transplant) or 861 (transplant2) observations on
+A data frame with 815 (transplant) observations on the following 6
-the following 6 variables.
+variables.

 ``age``
    age at addition to the waiting list